tedeh/jayson/README.md

 ## Requirements

 Jayson does not have any special dependencies that cannot be resolved with a simple `npm install`.
-It is being [continuously tested][jayson-travis] using [travis-ci](https://travis-ci.org/) on the following versions/releases:
+It is being [continuously tested][jayson-travis] using [travis-ci](https://travis-ci.org/).
+You can look inside [.travis.yml](.travis.yml) if you want to see which versions are tested against.

-- "node"
-- "iojs"
-- "4"
-- "5"
-- "6"
-- "0.12"

 ## Class documentation